Co-Leader Onboarding

 ✺ Frequently asked questions ✺

 • Onboarding creates intentionality around trust and transparency, turning assumptions into stated commitments.
-Co-leadership onboarding is not a class.
-It is an immersive experience moving through discussions that help with trust, transparency, and alignment needed to work together and lead your community — to make commitments that help build a strong relationship.
+RALR™ Co-Leadership Onboarding is not a class.
+It is an immersive experience moving through discussions that help with trust, transparency, and alignment needed to work together and lead your business or community — to make commitments that help build a strong relationship.
 Waiting to deal with trust, transparency, and alignment issues later when they rise as problems, is what often derails co-leaders.
 Studies show that co-leaders have a better chance of success when they are supported from the start.

-• A consultant frees you and your co-leader from the facilitator role so you can immerse yourself in the shared leadership journey as a learner and practitioner.
+• A consultant frees you and your co-leader from the facilitator role so you can immerse yourself in the shared leadership journey as a learner, leader, and practitioner.

 Studies show that support (consultant, guide) is one of the most important factors in the success of co-leadership.
 It is also mentioned in hindsight as what co-leaders wish they would have had for their onboarding.

-• Onboarding is not a class.
-It is a process of co-leaders learning, discussing, and practicing together the many elements that build trust, transparency, and alignment, with the support of a guide or facilitator.
+• RALR™ Co-Leadership Onboarding is not a class.
+It is a process of co-leaders learning and practicing together the many elements that build trust, transparency, and alignment, with the support of a guide or facilitator, so they can lead the organization together from a strong foundation.

-Onboarding can be tailored to the needs and preferences of the co-leaders and organization.
-The following can be included in the onboarding experience.
+Onboarding will be tailored to the needs and preferences of the co-leaders and organization, with best practices as our guide.
+Your designed experience will consider:

 • Your organization decides what timing and depth works best, from short intensive to ongoing support.
 Examples include: